-Home > Desserts > Chocolate Tiramisu
+Home > Desserts > Easy Chocolate Tiramisu Recipe

-Chocolate Tiramisu
+Easy Chocolate Tiramisu Recipe

-This Chocolate Tiramisu is everything you love about the classic dessert, rich mascarpone cream, coffee-soaked sponge finger biscuits (also known as ladyfinger biscuits) and the addition of silky smooth pastry cream.
+This easy Chocolate Tiramisu is everything you love about the classic dessert, rich mascarpone cream, coffee-soaked sponge finger biscuits (also known as ladyfinger biscuits) and the addition of silky smooth pastry cream.
 This is the ultimate crowd-pleasing dessert and can be made up to three days in advance.
 In fact making it in advance gives all the flavors to get to know each other and makes it even better!

-Chocolate Tiramisu - slice on a spatula
+Slice on a spatula

-In this recipe article I’ll give you tips and tricks on how to make this dessert, serve it and you’ll be on your way to making a show stopping dessert that can easily be transported if made in a dish with a lid.
+In this recipe article Iā€™ll give you tips and tricks on how to make this dessert, serve it and youā€™ll be on your way to making a show stopping dessert that can easily be transported if made in a dish with a lid.

 This recipe uses my Chocolate Pastry Cream recipe which you can find here.
 Make it up to three days in advance.
 This would also pair well with my French Vanilla Pastry Cream!